-Glossary Page 5
+Glossary 3

-Introduction Page 6
+Introduction 5

-1. Issuer Profile Page 7
+1. Issuer Profile Page 6

 2. Information on share ownership (pursuant to art.
-123 bis CLF) at 31 December 2022 Page 8
+123 bis CLF) at December 31, 2023 Page 7

-a) Share capital structure Page 8
+a) Share capital structure Page 7

-b) Restrictions on transfer of securities Page 8
+b) Restrictions on transfer of securities Page 7

-c) Major holdings in share capital Page 8
+c) Major holdings in Share Capital Page 7

-d) Securities that confer special rights Page 8
+d) Securities that confer special rights Page 7

-e) Employee shareholdings: mechanism for exercising voting rights Page 8
+e) Employee shareholdings: mechanism for exercising voting rights Page 7

-f) Restrictions on voting rights Page 8
+f) Restrictions on voting rights Page 7

-g) Shareholders' agreements Page 8
+g) Shareholders' agreements Page 7

-h) Change of control clauses and statutory provisions on tender offers Page 9
+h) Change of control clauses and statutory provisions on tender offers Page 7

-i) Authorisations to increase share capital and share buy-back Page 10
+i) Authorizations to increase share capital and share buy-back Page 9

-j) Direction and coordination Page 10
+j) Direction and coordination Page 9

-k) Special powers of the State Page 10
+k) Special powers of the State Page 9

-3. Compliance Page 12
+3. Compliance Page 11

-4. Board of Directors Page 13
+4. Board of Directors Page 12

-4.1 Role of the Board of Directors Page 13
+4.1 Role of the Board of Directors Page 12

 4.2 Appointment and replacement Page 14

 4.3 Composition Page 15

 4.4 Functioning Page 17

 4.5 Role of the Chairman Page 18

-4.6 Executive Directors Page 19
+4.6 Executive Directors Page 18

 4.7 Independent directors and Lead Independent Director Page 19

 5. Management of corporate information Page 21

 6. Internal Board Committees Page 22

 7. Self-assessment and succession of directors - Nomination and Remuneration Committee Page 24

 7.1 Self-assessment and succession of directors Page 24

-7.2 Nomination and remuneration committee Page 25
+7.2 Nomination and Remuneration Committee Page 25

 8. Remuneration of Directors - Remuneration Committee Page 27

 8.1 Remuneration of Directors Page 27

 8.2 Remuneration Committee Page 27

-9. Internal control and risk management system - Control and Risk Committee Page 28

-9.1 Chief Executive Officer Page 31 9.2 Control and Risk Committee Page 31 9.3 Head of the Internal Audit Department Page 32 9.4 Organisational model pursuant to legislative decree 231/2001 Page 33 9.5 Independent Auditor Page 34 9.6 Executive responsible for preparing the corporate accounting documents and other corporate roles and functions Page 35 9.7 Coordination of subjects involved in the internal control and risk management system Page 35 10.
-Inte rests of Directors and transactions with related parties Page 37 11.
-Boa rd of Statutory Auditors Page 39 11.1 Appointment and replacement Page 39 11.2 Composition and functioning Page 39 12.
-Sha reholder relations Page 42 13.
-Sha reholders' Meetings Page 44 14.
-Furt her corporate governance practices Page 45 15.
-Cha nges since the end of the reference year Page 46 16.
-Con siderations on the letter from the Chairman for Corporate Governance Committee Page 47

-Table 1 - Information on share ownership Page 48 Share capital structure up to 31 December 2022 Page 48 Other financial instruments (attributing the right to subscribe newly issued shares) Page 48 Major holdings in share capital as at 31 December 2022 Page 48 Table 2 - Structure of the Board of Directors at the end of the financial year Page 49 Table 3 - Structure of Board committees at the end of the financial year Page 51 Offices held by the Directors Page 53 Table 4 - Structure of the Board of Statutory Auditors at the end of the financial year Page 54
+9. Internal control and risk management system - Control and Risk Committee Page 28 9.1 Chief Executive Officer Page 33 9.2 Control and Risk Committee Page 33 9.3 Head of the Internal Audit Department Page 34 9.4 Organizational model pursuant to legislative decree 231/2001 Page 35 9.5 Independent Auditors Page 37 9.6 Executive responsible for preparing the corporate accounting documents and other corporate roles and functions Page 37 9.7 Coordination of subjects involved in the internal control and risk management system Page 38 10.
+Interests of Directors and transactions with related parties Page 40 11.
+Board of Statutory Auditors Page 42 11.1 Appointment and replacement Page 42 11.2 Composition and functioning Page 42 12.
+Shareholder relations Page 45 13.
+Shareholders' Meetings Page 47 14.
+Further corporate governance practices Page 48 15.
+Changes since the end of the reference year Page 49 16.
+Considerations on the letter from the Chairman for Corporate Governance Committee Page 50 TABLES Table 1 - Information on share ownership Page 51 Share capital structure up to December 31, 2023 Page 51 Other financial instruments (attributing the right to subscribe newly issued shares) Page 51 Major holdings in share capital as at December 31, 2023 Page 51 To ble 2 - Structure of the Board of Directors at the end of the financial year Page 52 Тс ble 3 - Structure of Board committees at the end of the financial year Page 54 Offices held by the Directors Page 55 To ble 4 - Structure of the Board of Statutory Auditors at the end of the financial year Page 56